git-cameronbryce/git-cameronbryce/README.md

 <h3 align="center">Hello there 👋 </h3>

 <p align="center" style="padding: 50%">
-I am a dedicated hobbyist developer, constantly exploring new opportunities for growth and learning in application development.
+I am a hobbyist developer, constantly exploring new opportunities for growth and learning in application development.
 While being detail-orientated, my ambition is to continually refine my programming skills, striving for cleaner and more efficient code with each project.
 </p>

 <h2></h2>